 The origins of the Four Roses brand are somewhat sketchy to say the least.
 What is known is that the name was trademarked in 1888, but it is also claimed that it had been selling since the 1860’s.
 The distillery was built in 1910 and is based in Lawrenceburg, Kentucky, USA and features a Spanish mission style architecture, which is in fact listed on the USA National Register of Historic Places.
 Now don't say you never learn anything from the Gents!

-The definition of small batch is generally used in very liberal terms in the whiskey world, but this really is small batch bourbon, only 4 (yes 4) casks are used in the production of each release.
+The definition of small batch is generally used in very liberal terms in the whiskey world, for this particular small batch it is generally thought that the number of barrels used is around 250 barrels.
 Four Roses is the only distillery which uses two mash bills and five proprietary yeast strains.
 This in turn produces ten different bourbon recipes.
+Four of these ten different recipes are used for this bourbon.
 What is truly commendable to the producers of this whiskey is the transparency of ingredients used.
 We recommend that you look at the Four Roses website for a brilliantly crafted production process explanation Four Roses.

 So if you clicked on the link above you will see that The first letter is always O and designates the production facility of Four Roses Distillery.
 Now you may be wondering (like Mav did) why does the letter 'O' stand for Four Roses??
 Well it goes back to the days when the distillery was named 'Old Prentice' and the designated letter 'O' never changed after that.
 The second letter designates the mashbill which can be E (75% corn, 20% rye, 5% malted barley) or B (60% corn, 35% rye, 5% malted barley).
 The third letter is always S and designates the whiskey distillation, straight whiskey.
 The fourth letter designates the yeast strain, which can be V (delicate fruit), K (slight spice), O (rich fruit), Q (floral essence), or F (herbal notes).
 Please don't ask us to explain those ones as we have no idea how they came up with the representing letters for the yeast strain, they seem very random.
 Instead let's distract ourselves by sampling it ...